error-144/tripFactory_tourParser/readme.md

 # tour-parser

-A small Node.js tool that extracts places from a travel paragraph using OpenAI and geocodes them with Google Maps Geocoding API.
+A small  tool that extracts places from a travel paragraph using OpenAI and geocodes (Google Maps API) them with Google Maps Geocoding API.

 ## Prerequisites
 - Node.js 18+